Skip to contents

 Here’s a rundown of the columns we need to add:

-Now let’s add these columns using set_occurrences() and set_coordinates().
+As suggested, let’s add these columns using set_occurrences() and set_coordinates().
 We can also add the suggested function set_individual_traits() which will automatically identify the matched column name sex and check the column’s format.

 obs_dwc <- obs_dwc |>